spruceUI/spruceOSNightlies/README.md

 **If using your normal card you MUST DELETE the .img file off the card after the update.**

-Stock will show `20250627233124` listed unded "Device Info" in the Settings tab.
+Stock will show `20250627233124` listed unded "Device Info" in the Settings tab when booted into stock.

 ## ⚠️ Important Notices